JobeRitchie/ABEL/README.md

      - Click save
      - Click run pipeline
    - Clips subtab: For first run, we will extract all clips for review
-     - change top candidates to 500 — with "All subjects" selected, top candidates applies per subject, so set it at or above the query size to get everything
+     - change top candidates to 500.
+This is per subject, so choose a number at or above your query size
      - click extract clips
    - Review subtab: where the labeling effort is put in
      - Click refresh
      - Optionally turn on loop and increase video speed (for faster scoring)
      - Use assigned hotkeys to label each clip with a behavior or "no behavior".
-       The pop-out Behavior Soundboard shows which key is which.
+       Behavior soundboard shows which keys are which.
        - General rule is if the behavior occurring in the clip is not clear, skip the clip or label it no behavior
    - Learning subtab